★★★★ – Irish Times ★★★★ – Irish Independent

 Exclusively at IFI.

-Hirokazu Kore-eda, the prolific and remarkably consistent director of I Wish (2011), Like Father, Like Son (2013) and Our Little Sister (2015), returns with another finely calibrated...
+Hirokazu Kore-eda, the prolific and remarkably consistent director of I Wish (2011), Like Father, Like Son (2013) and Our Little Sister (2015), returns with another finely calibrated drama of...
 Read More

 Join us for free lunchtime screenings from the IFI Irish Film Archive.
 Simply collect tickets at IFI Box Office.